-I am Miss James and I am your class teacher and our fantastic Learning Support Assistant is Mr Williams.
-We will also be joined by Mrs Winek 3 days a week.
-We are fortunate enough to be working closely with Dragonflies Class throughout the year too who are taught by Miss Ashwood, and their Learning Support Assistant is Mrs Keggans.
+I am Miss James and I am your class teacher and our fantastic Learning Support Assistant is Miss O'Donnell.
+We are fortunate enough to be working closely with Dragonflies Class throughout the year too who are taught by Miss Roberts, and their Learning Support Assistant is Mrs Simmons.
 Additionally, Mrs Frost and Mrs Holland will be working with us from time to time, teaching PE and Music.

 Robins are amazing animals, just like Robins Class!
 Did you know any of these fascinating robin facts?

 · Robins are famous for the red feathers on the front of their bodies.
 They are sometimes known as red breasts because of these feathers.

 · Both male and female robins have these red feathers, and are almost identical.
 Young robins have brown speckled feathers: they don’t get their red feathers until they are adults.

 · Male and female robins both look after their babies – called nestlings – until they are old enough to look after themselves.